Nigeria Faces Mystifying Spike In Deadly Lassa Fever

 So is Nathan Yozwiak, associate director of viral genomics at the Broad Institute of MIT and Harvard.
 Yozwiak has been studying samples of Lassa virus gathered during this current outbreak and from previous years.
 So far his research suggests that the transmission is primarily not human to human.
 His lab can also spot whether the virus itself is changing and possibly becoming more virulent.
 Yozwiak says that doesn't seem to be the case.

 "So there could be something going on with the rodent population," he proposes.
-Maybe something's happened in the environment that's led to a rat population explosion.
+Maybe something's happened in the environment that has led to a rat population explosion.

 And that might be the problem, he suggests, noting that Nigeria recently had an outbreak of monkeypox, which is "also transmitted by rodent vectors."